CPS-research-group/CPS-research-group.github.io/_pages/cache_designs.md

 ![image-left](/_pages/assets/cache_designs/images/Shared_Cache.png)

 ### 2. Our Achievement for Private Caches
 We designed a prediction and performance aware replacement policy, ``VRAMCache’’, for non-unified private cache memories in inclusive cache hierarchy with write invalidate coherency protocol.
 The policy deploys a first of its kind low overhead conflict miss detection technique.
 Moreover, it utilizes a novel, pragmatic and easy-to-implement mechanism to reduce conflict misses when appropriate.
 Despite its dynamic replacement decisions to deal with conflict misses, LRU single-core based cache behaviour prediction mechanisms can be used to predict its behaviour.
-Figure 3 shows the superiority of VRAMCache replacement policy in conflict miss reduction for a SPEC CPU 2006 Benchmark application.
+Figure 3 shows the superiority of VRAMCache replacement policy, over other replacement policies, in conflict miss reduction for a SPEC CPU 2006 Benchmark application.

 ![image-left](/_pages/assets/cache_designs/images/Reconfigurable.jpg)